hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 ## Other types of targets

 You might be really exited by targets and are already planning out how you can describe your programs in terms of targets.
 That's great!
 However, you'll quickly run into two more situations where the target language is useful, but you need some extra flexibility over what we've covered.

 First, you might have a library that conceptually should be a target, but doesn't actually have any built components - a "header-only" library.
 These are called interface libraries in CMake and you would write:

 ```cmake
 add_library(some_header_only_lib INTERFACE)
 ```

 Notice you didn't need to add any source files.
 Now you can set `INTERFACE` properties on this only (since there is no built component).

 The second situation is if you have a pre-built library that you want to use.
 This is called an imported library in CMake, and uses the keyword `IMPORTED`.
-Imported libraries can also be interface libraries, they can built and modified using the same syntax as other libraries (starting in CMake 3.11), and they can have `::` in their name. (`ALIAS` libraries, which simply rename some other library, are also allowed to have `::`).
+Imported libraries can also be `INTERFACE` libraries, they can built and modified using the same syntax as other libraries (starting in CMake 3.11), and they can have `::` in their name. (`ALIAS` libraries, which simply rename some other library, are also allowed to have `::`).
 Most of the time you will get imported libraries from other places, and will not be making your own.

 > ## More reading
 >